 I am now trying to develop my own style which is fairly eclectic.
 I can only thank the various artists who have led the courses and workshops that I have attended and who have helped me to learn and continue to develop.

 My inspiration comes from the area we live in, its landscapes, townscapes and wildlife and I continue to try out new and different approaches to my work.

-I had planned to do this at a variety of craft fairs and highland gatherings during 2020 but events have now overtaken this.
+I had planned to do this at a variety of craft fairs and highland gatherings during 2021 but events have now overtaken this.
 As a result I am now looking to expand on line sales and have the Open Studio event to coincide with the East Sutherland Art Society's on-line summer 2021 exhibition.